 Cheeseburger in Paradise View

-After a good dinner, we window shopped some more before visiting the Christmas Decoration shop.
+After a good dinner, we window-shopped some more before visiting the Christmas Decoration shop.
 A tradition for all our trips is to hunt out a new decoration for our tree.
-This is our first trip to Maui since getting our little Kitten, who we have Named Maui, after our favourite place in the world.
-So we needed something to honour this.
+This is our first trip to Maui since getting our little Kitten, who we have Named Maui, after our favorite place in the world.
+So we needed something to honor this.
 When we told the lady in the shop this she went a bit funny with excitement and we had a good time choosing our decoration with her.
 There are Crazy cat people (us included) everywhere!